seyone22/shot-mobile/README.md

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the PolyForm Noncommercial License.